phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

 If you are not the owner of an app, you will receive a `401` unauthorized response.
-You cannot change the email of a collaborator at present; trying to do so will return a `400` status.
+You cannot change the email of a collaborator at present; trying to do so will return a `400` status:

         $ curl -u andrew.lunny@nitobi.com -d 'data={"role":"tester"}' -X PUT https://build.phonegap.com/api/v1/apps/12/collaborators/13
         {